g-haine/scrimp/docs/source/examples/wave_coenergy.rst

 freedom by two.

-**Remark:** In the example, :math:`\nu` only acts on a sub-domain, *i.e.* it is theoretically null on the complementary, and thus could not be invert!
+**Remark:** In the example, :math:`\nu` only acts on a sub-domain, *i.e.* it is theoretically null on the complementary, and thus is not invertible!
 To be able to invert it, it is then mandatory to restrict the dissipative port to the sub-domain where :math:`\nu>0`.

 Simulation